hibbitts-design/docsify-this/docs/README.md

 - 🐦 [tweet out your thoughts](https://twitter.com/intent/tweet?text=I+am+checking+out+the+Docsify-This.net+project+that+displays+Markdown+files+as+web+pages+in+seconds.+You+can+learn+about+the+project+at&url=https%3A%2F%2Fgithub.com%2Fhibbitts-design%2Fdocsify-this&hashtags=docsify,remote,markdown,file,webpage)
 - Follow [@hibbittsdesign](https://twitter.com/hibbittsdesign) for updates

-To help increase adoption and fund his open source work, Paul offers a range of services related to his [Docsify](https://docsify.js.org/#/) and [Grav CMS](https://getgrav.org/) open source projects including consulting, premium support subscriptions, workshops, and custom development.
+Paul offers a range of services related to using the system-independent format of Markdown in a range of education and publication scenarios, especially in relation to his [Docsify](https://docsify.js.org/#/) and [Grav CMS](https://getgrav.org/) open source projects.
+These professional services include consulting, premium support subscriptions, workshops, and custom development.
 Sound of interest?
 Send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).

 ---